-Admission to the Departmental Scholars Program is by application only.
-Students typically apply immediately after passing the Basic Exam, no later than the end of their Junior Year.
-In addition, candidates must fulfill all University level requirements:
+Admission to the Departmental Scholar Program is by application only.
+Students typically apply immediately after passing the Basic Exam, no later than the end of their junior year.
+In addition, candidates must fulfill all university level requirements:

-- · Cumulative UC GPA of 3.5 or higher
+- Cumulative UC GPA of 3.5 or higher

 - · Undergraduate major GPA of 3.5 or higher

-- Completion of 24 courses (96.0 undergraduate quarter units - AP units, or similar, do not apply)
+- Completion of 24 courses (96.0 undergraduate quarter units AP units, or similar, do not apply)

 - Completion of preparation for the major

-- Satisfy the Writing II requirement with a grade of "C" or better
+- Satisfy Writing II requirement with a grade of "C" or better

-A successful applicant will have passed the Basic Exam, have a very high GPA in math courses, and have letters of recommendation from at least two (2) ladder faculty that strongly support the application.
+A successful applicant will have passed the Basic Exam, have a very high GPA in math courses, and have letters of recommendation from at least two (2) ladder faculty that strongly support the applicant.
 Applications are reviewed and decided by the Undergraduate and Graduate program faculty, in consultation with other faculty.

-To apply, students must meet the following requirements:
+To apply, students must:

-- · Be declared in a mathematics major - Pass the Basic Exam no later than the beginning of spring quarter of their third year.
+- Be declared in a mathematics major - Pass the Basic Exam no later than the beginning of spring quarter of their third year

-To remain in the program, students must meet the following requirements:
+To remain in the program, students must:

-- Remain a UCLA mathematics student in good academic standing - Maintain at least a 3.5 GPA in mathematics courses at all times
+- Remain a UCLA mathematics student in good academic standing - Maintain at least a 3.5 GPA in mathematics courses in each individual quarter